-As your company planned its upcoming budget late last year, there was likely some focus on what roles and how many team members would be needed to complete the projects that would move the company forward.
-As the executive team looks ahead to mid-year re-forecasting, this is an ideal time to also review your workforce planning for the year.
+As your company planned its budget late last year, there was likely some focus on what roles and how many team members would be needed to complete the projects that would move the company forward.
+As the executive team looks ahead to mid-year re-forecasting, this is an ideal time to also review your workforce planning for the rest of the year.

 Were all of the projects that were planned for happening, and are they happening on time?
 Has the company found or trained the resources needed to complete critical projects and filled important roles?
 If not, what has changed and what is needed today?

 During mid-year reforecasting, companies have an opportunity to review and assess the goals set out at the end of the previous year and view how the company is performing against those goals.
 Have you missed the financial targets set out for the year?
 Is that because some projects haven’t made progress, because the market is responding differently than anticipated, or because products haven’t made it into customer’s hands as expected?

 If the organization is falling short against its anticipated performance for the year, it’s in the company’s best interest for human resources, business leaders, and the finance team to review the workforce plan.
 Is the reason that projects or products aren’t performing as expected because key roles haven’t been filled?
 Are there too many team members allocated to one area of the business and leaving others without the resources to get work done?

 Even if the organization is meeting every goal set out and spending is on track, mid-year is a good time to see if your workforce is ready and in place to meet the needs of the next two quarters.

 Your Workforce Planning Process: Validating Need and Cost

 Mid-year reforecasting is also a good time to review the workforce planning projections and assumptions that were made and realign those assumptions with finances.
 Validating the availability of funds for roles and training and the cost of required resources is a crucial element as the needs for the rest of the year become clearer.